I thought I would panic once submerged in water. And if I did what would happen to me?

 Luckily it doesn’t come to this because after my initial, slightly shaky giant stride I am hooked.
 Insert a hook, line, and sinker joke here.
-I immediately feel like Arielle, but unlike her the underwater world is calling me, pulling me under.
+I immediately feel like Ariel but unlike her the underwater world is calling me, pulling me under.
 I am slightly relieved to realize that the water is not literally pulling me under even though I wear a heavy weight belt around my waist.
-In fact, it is harder than it seems to get down there and while breathing with my regulator becomes second nature to me within a moment, balancing my buoyancy, something I didn’t even know it existed until a few hours ago, does not.
+In fact, it is harder than it seems to get down there and while breathing with my regulator becomes second nature to me within a moment, getting my buoyancy right, something I didn’t even know it existed until a few hours ago, does not.
 Weightlessness it seems has to be learned just like walking and swimming, and weightlessness is what scuba diving is all about.

-All seems so easy for me until it is time to head to the ocean and actually go down.
 Buoyancy, that thing that sounded so easy in theory, is a bitch in reality.
-When Erkan shows us a blue-spotted stingray underneath a big rock, I am too busy not to crash into him or the rock and have no nerve to actually look for that damn fish.
-Not that it matters, I learn later that buoyancy is a skill which takes its dear time to master and have enjoyed many blue-spotted stingrays ever since.
-As if I already know there will be others, I focus on enjoying a Nemo, a Parrot- and a Triggerfish instead and see hundreds of Christmas Trees disappear with a wave of my hand.
+When Erkan shows us a blue-spotted stingray underneath a big rock, I am too busy not to crash into him or the rock and have no time to actually look for that damn fish.
+Not that it matters, I learn later that buoyancy is a skill which takes its dear time to master and I focus on enjoying a Nemo, a Parrot- and a Triggerfish instead and see hundreds of Christmas Trees disappear with a wave of my hand.
 I find myself laughing all the time, laughing in awe and wonder at this new world I am just getting acquainted with.
 What does it matter that my moves are still clumsy and too hectic at times?
 This world makes me happy.
 Happy enough that I catch myself laughing out loud underwater.
-While it is entirely possible to laugh out loud and breathe at the same time while diving, singing Under the Sea is not (needless to say, I tried!).
+While it is entirely possible to laugh out loud and breathe at the same time while diving, singing “Under the Sea” is not (needless to say, I try!).

 During the last dive of my course, I don’t want to come up.
 After all, there is still 80 bar in my tank, and when Erkan signals us to hold on to the rope and make our descent I want to stomp my feet and shout “I don’t want to go, I don’t want to go”.
 But there is no stomping feet under the sea, and back up we go.